 Webinars: De-mystifying IT audit for business auditors

-ACCA UK's Internal Audit Network held a series of seven webinars on de-mystifying IT audit for business auditors in 2017.
-The series started in May and concluded in November with a webinar about the General Data Protection Regulation (GDPR).
-It featured three main presenters - Vincent Mulligan FCCA (IT Audit Consultant at Eisteoir Consulting Ltd), Mike Hughes CISA, SGEIT, CRISC and Steve Connors CISM, FIPA, FFA (both partners at Haines Watts).
+ACCA UK's Internal Audit Network is running a series of seven webinars on de-mystifying IT audit for business auditors.
+The series will run from May to November and will feature two main presenters – Vincent Mulligan FCCA (IT Audit Consultant at Eisteoir Consulting Ltd) and Mike Hughes CISA, SGEIT, CRISC (Partner at Haines Watts) – as well as additional specialist guest presenters during the series.

-As accountants and auditors, we recognise the importance of Information technology (IT) on organisations and that the examination of the management controls over IT and the management of information is an essential part of a review of those organisations.
+15 May – 12.30-13.30 Introductory session As accountants and auditors, we recognise the importance of information technology (IT) for organisations and that the examination of the management controls over IT and the management of information are an essential part of a review of those organisations.
 In this introductory session, we will consider some of the ways we organise ourselves and the approaches we adopt to conduct these reviews.

-ITGC or General Computer Controls (GCC) are controls which relate to the environment that supports our IT applications and which are therefore applicable to all applications.
+8 June – 12.30-13.30 IT General Controls ITGC or General Computer Controls (GCC) relate to the environment that supports our IT applications and that are therefore applicable to all applications.
 In this session, we will consider the nature of these ITGC, the challenges we face reviewing them and the approaches we can use to audit them.

-IT infrastructure consists of the hardware, software, network resources and IT management services that we leverage to deliver the IT environment that supports our organisations.
+17 August – 12.30-13.30 Infrastructure audit review IT infrastructure consists of the hardware, software, network resources and IT management services that we leverage to deliver the IT environment that supports our organisations.
 As the complexity of our IT environment increases and our dependence on IT grows, providing assurance on the effectiveness of the controls over these assets and services is critical to management and other key stakeholders.
-In this session, we will consider how we can effectively review IT infrastructure and the organisations and processes we have put in place to manage it.
+In this session, we will consider how we can effectively review IT Infrastructure and the organisations and processes we have put in place to manage it.

-As our organisations take advantage of the opportunities of the internet and digital technologies and implement ever-greater connectivity with our customers, vendors and other stakeholders our exposure to a wide range of cyber threats grows.
-As the expectations grow of our key stakeholders, including our boards, management and regulators, for assurance over the effectiveness of the controls managing these risks, we will consider how we can deliver the cybersecurity audits.
+10 October 12.30-13.30 How to audit cyber security As our organisations take advantage of the opportunities of the internet and digital technologies and implement ever-greater connectivity with our customers, vendors and other stakeholders our exposure to a wide range of cyber threats grows.
+As the expectations of our key stakeholders including our boards, management and regulators for assurance over the effectiveness of the controls managing these risks grow we will consider how we can deliver cyber security audits.